abhirampai/my_blog/src/_blogs/how_to_create_a_code_executor_using_ruby_and_docker.md

 docker pull rust
 ```

-Now lets generalize the setup for creating the container
+### Generalizing the Setup
+Create a method to determine the command and image based on file extensions:

 ```ruby
 def command_image_binding(file)